DanielMYT/osinstallgui/README.md

   present, the user will be given the choice as to whether they want to use ext4 or btrfs, unless `OSINSTALLGUI_ALLOW_BTRFS` is set to `0` in the osinstallgui configuration file).
+- **cryptsetup**, to allow the user to enable disk encryption using LUKS (if not present, the user will not be given such a choice - if it IS present, you can set `OSINSTALLGUI_ALLOW_LUKS` to `0` in osinstallgui's configuration file to forcibly disable it).
+Please note that the GRUB bootloader may need modifications to be able to properly support booting from a LUKS encrypted partition - see the FAQ document for detailsd.
 - **dmidecode**, to allow the system model to be determined, for the default hostname (if not present, "PC" will be used as a fallback, but the user can, of course, still customise the hostname themselves and override the default).